uwdata/visualization-curriculum/README.md

 ## Credits

 Developed at the University of Washington by Jeffrey Heer, Dominik Moritz, Jake VanderPlas, and Brock Craft.
 Thanks to the [UW Interactive Data Lab](https://idl.cs.washington.edu/) and Arvind Satyanarayan for their valuable input and feedback!
+Thanks also to the students of [UW CSE512 Spring 2019](https://courses.cs.washington.edu/courses/cse512/19sp/), the first group to use these notebooks within an integrated course curriculum.